joebobmiles/SUBLEQ-cpp/docs/syntax.md

 As you can see, on each line we write the name of the operation, followed by the operands that the operation is to be performed on.
 For something like SUBLEQ, not only is this exhausting, it's unnecessary.
-Instead, most SUBLEQ implementations write their assembly like this:
+Instead, SUBLEQ assembly is written like this:

 ```
 A, B, C